 And even more good news: we’re blessed to live in the age of Control+F. It’s no substitute for a careful read, but it’s a lot faster than scouring a 300-page manuscript for every time I used “grin.”

 But the problem of finding fifty other ways to have characters express their glee?
 That’s still on me.

-*eyeroll*Have you considered submitting to Ploughshares?
+*eyeroll*We are always looking for great work.
+Have you considered submitting to Ploughshares?